Press

 “On the trio album, “General Semantics,” there’s humor, sobriety and a peace that’s funky one minute and chamber music the next, all of which goes to show that quirky instrumentation like two reeds plus drums doesn’t have to be a limiting factor, at least not if you’re in the habit of constantly mulling over your options, which is just what good improvisers do.”
 Kevin Whitehead, NPR Fresh Air.
 Listen here.

 “The trio emphasizes the exuberance in presenting an instrumental arsenal that deviates from standard small jazz ensembles, not least of which is the absence of a chordal anchor.”
-Aaron Cohen, Downbeat
+Aaron Cohen, Downbeat (4 stars)

 “The transparency of the band’s lineup—two reeds and brushes on the drums—makes it especially easy to hear the unshowy virtuosity that each musician brings to his instrument.” –Bill Meyer, Chicago Reader